suryansh-pratapsingh/Crime-Reporting-and-Management-System/README.md

-# 📊 Crime Management System – Statistics Page
+# 📊 Crime Management System –

 This project is an integrated statistics dashboard for the **Crime Management System**, aimed at visualizing crime data for better monitoring and quick decision-making.
 It uses `Chart.js` to display graphical representations of real-time crime reports directly fetched from the MySQL database.